Algebraic solutions of linear differential equations: an arithmetic approach: About the computation of the -curvature

-After what we have done previously, it is clear that the $p$-curvature is an invariant of primary importance of linear differential equations in characteristic~$p$.
-In this subsection, we outline some algorithms for computing it (or other quantities associated to it) efficiently.
+After Cartier's lemma (Theorem~\ref{prop:cartier lemma}) and Grothendieck's conjecture (Conjecture~\ref{groth conj}), it is clear that the $p$-curvature is an invariant of primary importance of linear differential equations in characteristic~$p$.
+In this section, we outline some algorithms for computing it (or other quantities associated to it) efficiently.

-\subsubsection{Operators of order $1$}
+\subsection{Operators of order $1$}

 In the case of differential equations of order~$1$ of the form \eqref{eq order 1 char p for p curv}:

 we have seen in Theorem~\ref{theo:pcurvorder1} that the $p$-curvature is explicitly given by the formula